emfcamp/Website/README.md

 You should then be able to view your development server on http://localhost:5000.

 Once you've created an account, you can use `make admin` to make your user an administrator.
+Or, you can create an account and simultaneously make it an admin by using `make admin ARGS="-e email@domain.tld"`

 For more, see: